peakBreaker/restaurantsFlaskApp/README.md

-Place your catalog project in this directory.

 # Restaurants Webapplication

-A general dynamically driven webapplication project using the python flask framework and SQLite as DB.
+A sample dynamically driven webapplication project using the python flask framework and sqlalchemy.

 ## Getting started